Go Back

 • 1 cup cocoa butter (about 6 2/3 ounces)

-• 1/16 teaspoon stevia extract powder or alternative equivalent to 1/4 cup sugar
+• 1/16 teaspoon stevia extract powder (optional, or adjust sweetener to taste)

 • 1/2 teaspoon salt